dl-solarity/docs/docs/reference/contracts/libs/utils/ReturnDataProxy.md

 This is a pure assembly library for "yielding" the returned data without doubling the encoding and decoding when tunneling calls.

+May be used to optimize gas if "facade" architectural pattern is used.
 ## Functions info

 ### yield